Home Inspections Before You Buy

 Their review of the physical home may include the following:

 - Walls, ceilings, and flooring

 - Earthquake preparedness

-- A pest inspection would be in order if there is any evidence of termites or wood ants.
+- A pest inspection if there is any evidence of termites or wood ants

-Some engineering firms offer a seismic home assessment to identify building risks associated with earthquakes.
+- A seismic home assessment to identify building risks associated with earthquakes

-Problems with a Home Inspection?
-Talk to a Lawyer
+Problems With a Home Inspection?
+Talk to an Attorney